 Real estate has always been an important component of the family’s portfolio.

 Today the family owns a focused real estate portfolio that includes income-producing multi-family assets in the Pacific Northwest.
-Its platform is unique, allowing the family and co-investors to carefully identify, underwrite, acquire, manage and strategically determine the timing around an exit through its sponsor vehicle, Coast Equity Partners.
+Its platform is unique, allowing the family and co-investors to carefully identify, underwrite, acquire, manage and strategically determine the timing around an exit through its sponsor vehicle, CEP Multifamily.
 This cradle-to-grave platform has served the family and investors who have joined them on the journey quite well.

 The family built its wealth by managing real estate operating businesses and investing in the markets it was serving.
 Risk averse by nature and with expertise in property management, co-founders and brothers Tom Hoban and Shawn Hoban sought to acquire office and apartment product in circumstances where they could find management dysfunction.
 Acquiring these assets and then deploying its award-winning property management firm, the brothers were able to create new value for themselves and select investors throughout the 2000’s.

 In the midst of the real estate crash of 2008/09, The Hoban brothers identified a compelling opportunity to shift exclusively into apartment product and led that strategy when they bought the first “fractured” condo building from a bank REO (Real Estate Owned) department in the trendy Ballard neighborhood of Seattle in January 2009.